Matt Buschmann: San Diego Padres

 On April 7, 2016, Buschmann was promoted to the major leagues for the first time after pitcher Kyle Drabek was designated for assignment.
-He made his major league debut on April 10, 2016, facing the Chicago Cubs.
-He pitched a scoreless top of the ninth inning, allowing only a base hit to Munenori Kawasaki.
-Buschmann was designated for assignment on April 29, and outrighted to Triple-A Reno on May 3.
+He made his major league debut on April 10, facing the Chicago Cubs.
+Buschmann pitched a scoreless top of the ninth inning, allowing only a base hit to Munenori Kawasaki.
+He made three appearances for Arizona, logging a 2.08 ERA with 3 strikeouts over 4 1/3 innings pitched.
+Buschmann was designated for assignment on April 29, and outrighted to the Triple-A Reno Aces on May 3.
+In 25 games (23 starts) for Reno, he accumulated an 8–10 record and 5.26 ERA with 91 strikeouts across 142 innings pitched.
+Buschmann elected free agency following the season on November 7.

+Toronto Blue Jays

-In March 2017, Buschmann signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
+On February 28, 2017, Buschmann signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
 He did not appear in any games for the Bisons in 2017.

 Post-playing career

 San Francisco Giants

 On December 17, 2017, Buschmann was hired by the San Francisco Giants organization as an assistant director of player development.

 Toronto Blue Jays

 On November 26, 2018, Buschmann was hired by the Toronto Blue Jays as their bullpen coach.

 Buschmann caught Aaron Judge's AL record-tying 61st home run while working the bullpen for the Toronto Blue Jays.

 After four years in the role, on January 15, 2023, Buschmann left the Blue Jays organization to pursue other opportunities.
 He had also served as director of pitching development since 2020.